 You have to remember Brand Madonna is a business, much more like a series of franchised companies than a sole trader, sorry, I mean solo artist.
 And one of the areas Madonna has been influential in is this whole controversial culture of “write a word, take a third”; the incredibly contrived doing-it-by-numbers scenario of songwriting by committee or just blatantly taking other people’s existing work, and as the saying sort-of goes, change a word and take a third of the royalties.
 This unfortunate turn of events didn’t exist before the rise of Badonna, starting with the ‘additional lyrics’ provided for Papa Don’t Preach and Open Your Heart, two of the highlights from 1986’s True Blue album, which of course just happens to be the biggest selling record of her career, reaching No.1 in 28 countries.
-Man, this slut has a lot to answer for.
+Man, this charlatan has a lot to answer for.

 4. She’s Not Me